Spinal Stenosis: Diagnosis and Spinal Decompression

 - Thickening and hardening of bands that support the spine (ligamentum flavum hypertrophy)

 - Chronic disc herniation

 Spinal stenosis usually develops as we age and as the structures in the spine begin to show signs of wear and tear.
-The lumbar spine is most commonly affected because it is responsible for carrying most of the weight of the body.
+The lumbar spine is most commonly affected because it carries most of the body’s weight.
 The cervical spine and the thoracic spine are less commonly affected.
 Narrowing of the spinal canal may be caused by the various changes that may happen as part of the ageing process

 What are the typical symptoms of spinal stenosis?

 The narrowing of the spinal canal can put pressure on the spinal cord and the nerves that branch out from the neural foramina.
 This can cause back pain and pain that extends down into the legs as far as the calves.
 The pain associated with spinal stenosis ultimately causes disability as it increasingly limits the capacity to tolerate normal activities.
-One typical sign of the disorder is a steady reduction in the distance that one is able to walk before needing to take a rest.
-Spinal stenosis is one of the main causes of a condition known intermittent claudication (pain when walking).
+One typical sign of the disorder is a steady reduction in the distance that one can walk before needing to rest.
+Spinal stenosis is one of the main causes of a condition known as intermittent claudication (pain when walking).
 Sensory disturbances, lameness, and loss of muscle strength in the legs may also occur.

 How is Spinal Stenosis diagnosed?

 To diagnose spinal stenosis your doctor will ask you questions about your symptoms and carry out a comprehensive physical examination.
 You may also be required to undergo a neurological examination.
 A variety of imaging procedures may then be used to complete the diagnosis.
 These include myelography (a procedure in which a liquid contrast medium is injected into the spine before x-rays are taken), computed tomography (CT) and magnetic resonance imaging (MRI).